Hepatitis E virus

-The hepatitis E virus (HEV) is the causative agent of hepatitis E. It is of the species Orthohepevirus A.
+Hepatitis E virus (HEV) is the causative agent of hepatitis E.

 Globally, approximately 939 million corresponding to 1 in 8 individuals have ever experienced HEV infection.
 About 15–110 million individuals have recent or ongoing HEV infection.

 The virus particle was first seen in 1983, but was only molecularly cloned in 1989.

 Genome and proteome

-Orthohepevirus A can be classified into eight different genotypes from different geographical regions: genotype 1 (Asia), genotype 2 (Africa and Mexico), genotype 3 (Europe and North America), genotype 4 (Asia); genotypes 5 and 6 have been detected in Asian wild boar and genotypes 7 and 8 in camels.
+Hepatitis E virus can be classified into eight different genotypes from different geographical regions: genotype 1 (Asia), genotype 2 (Africa and Mexico), genotype 3 (Europe and North America), genotype 4 (Asia); genotypes 5 and 6 have been detected in Asian wild boar and genotypes 7 and 8 in camels.